of graduate employers say relevant experience is essential to getting a job with them

 Level 3 Diploma Sport and Exercise Science

-- You will require 5 GCSEs at grade 4 (grade C) or above, including English language, maths and science
+- 5 GCSEs at grade 4 (grade C) or above, including maths, English and science

 - Equivalent Level 2 qualifications at a pass grade will be considered